 Donnell Alexander (24:41):

-Well, you know, you’re gonna find some all rooms.
+Well, you know, you can find small rooms.

 Donnell Alexander (24:52):

 We’ve talked to some folks down in LA who they’re sort of creating similar kinds of community down there, but around the industry.
-So it would be sort of the kind of thing where I could see us partnering with, with some group that was also bringing some level of their audience for sort of a crossover appeal.
+So, it would be the kind of thing where I could see us partnering with some group that was also bringing some level of their audience for sort of a crossover appeal.

 Donnell Alexander (25:11):

 I enjoy your podcast.
 I don’t know if I’ve mentioned this, not Jewish, but I really enjoy the podcast and I would turn out for a night.

 Well, then I’m right because you’re someone I want to be friends with.

 Donnell Alexander (25:21):